appu1232/Discord-Selfbot/README.md

 - Google search (web or image).
 - Keyword/mention logger.
 Log messages from any or all servers that have one of the keywords you specify.
 Useful for seeing if someone mentioned your name or your favorite show/book/whatever else keyword.
-- Set your game to anything quickly and easily.
+- Set your game to anything or set up multiple and cycle through them.
 - Add custom commands/reactions.
 The commands get stored in ``commands.json`` which has some sample commands added to start with.
 - Smart MyAnimeList search of anime and manga/LNs using google custom search (and if that fails, using myanimelist's api for search)
 - Python interpreter.
 Modeled off of RoboDanny's ?debug command.
 Does both exec() and eval().
 Ability to save and load scripts.